MM in Music with Emphasis in Collaborative Piano

 - 3 credits of 18th-century counterpoint

 If an applicant does not meet the required prerequisites, then appropriate course(s) may be added to the degree requirements.

-For admission requirements, refer to the Graduate Studies' website for the minimum qualifications for the MM in Music.
+For admission requirements, refer to the Graduate School's website for the minimum qualifications for the MM in Music.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, auditions, and the application process.
 Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.